-Closes the activity and releases the changed components to the Project VRC.
+• Closes the activity and releases the changed components to the Project VRC.
 In the Preferences - Infor LN Configuration Management dialog, you can set the default behavior for this command.

-Compare With Provides a mechanism to compare the selected software component with other versions of that component in the workspaces' local history.
-Replace With Provides a mechanism to replace the selected software component with other versions of that component in the workspaces' local history.
+Provides a mechanism to compare the selected software component with other versions of that component in the workspaces' local history.
+Provides a mechanism to replace the selected software component with other versions of that component in the workspaces' local history.
 Restores deleted Workbench resources with a state from the local history.
 See "Restoring deleted resources from local history" in the Workbench User Guide .
-Properties Starts the property page of the selected item.
-Refactor If you select an InContext Table Model, this command is available: Dependent InContext Models Starts the Dependent InContext Models view.
+Starts the property page of the selected item.
+If you select an In Context Table Model, this command is available: Dependent InContext Models Starts the Dependent InContext Models view.
 You can use that view to refactor the table model's dependent models.
-Related topics "Dependent InContext Models view" on page 335 "InContext Modeling" on page 77 Infor Enterprise Server InContext Modeling Development Guide (U9770) "Table InContext Model Editor" on page 273
+Related topics "Dependent InContext Models view" on page 314 "InContext Modeling" on page 75 Infor Enterprise Server InContext Modeling Development Guide · · · · · · · · · · · · · · · · · · · Provides a mechan of that component Provides a mechan of that component Restores deleted "Restoring deleted Starts the property If you select an Incon-

-- Some commands in the shortcut menu, such as Checkout and Run as, are also available as buttons in the toolbar in the Application perspective. - See "Application perspective" on page 313. - The previous list does not describe all commands in the shortcut menu.
+- Some commands in the shortcut menu, such as Checkout and Run as, are also available as buttons in the toolbar in the Application perspective. - See "Application perspective" on page 293. - The previous list does not describe all commands in the shortcut menu.
 The remaining commands are standard Eclipse commands.
 For details on these commands, see "User interface information" in the Workbench User Guide.